raphaelouthier/raphaelouthier.github.io/content/projects/memory_management/mm_2.md

 showSummary: true
 date: 2021-09-21
 showTableOfContents : true
-draft: true
 ---

 ### Introduction

-In the previous chapters, we defined the base characteristics of the system supervised by the memory manager, and we detailed the structure of such memory managers with a focus on the primary memory management.
+In the previous chapters, we defined the base characteristics of the system supervised by the memory manager, and we detailed the structure of such memory managers with a focus on primary memory management.

 In this chapter we aim to explore the secondary memory manager but, detailing secondary memory management will require a different approach, as it is less constrained by the characteristics of the system.
-Since the primary memory manage is responsible for managing and supervising the allocation of primary memory it abstracts all the details of the system for the secondary memory manager and provides a high level page block allocation / free API.
+Since the primary memory manager is responsible for managing and supervising the allocation of primary memory it abstracts all the details of the system for the secondary memory manager and provides a high level page block allocation / free API.

 The secondary memory management can be defined as: